Top-H Decoding: Adapting the Creativity and Coherence with Bounded Entropy in Text Generation: More Results

 \subsection{Human Eval}

-We have conducted Human Evaluation of LLM-generated texts using a setup similar to that of min-p, and compared with top-p and min-p.
+We have conducted Human Evaluation of LLM-generated texts using a setup similar to that of min-$p$, and compared with top-$p$ and min-$p$.
 We recruited 14 PhD students for this.
-We used LLaMA3.1-8B-Instruct with texts generated using a prompt adapted from the min-p framework: “Write me a creative story.”
+We used LLaMA3.1-8B-Instruct with texts generated using a prompt adapted from the min-$p$ framework: “Write me a creative story.”
 For each configuration, we generated three outputs, capped at 512 tokens.
 Participants were asked to evaluate them along quality and diversity with rating on a scale of 1–10.
 Results are shown in Table \ref{R1T2}.